-LAST UPDATED: 7/28/23 – Devils Tower National Monument Guide
+LAST UPDATED: 2/10/24 – Devils Tower National Monument Guide

 Devil’s Tower National Monument is an amazing geological feature in Northeast Wyoming that was made famous in the movie “Close Encounters of the Third Kind”.
 Think mountain made of mashed potatoes.
-The grooves in the side of the rock are what is known as a spearfish formation, created when sea levels and the climate repeatedly changed.
+The grooves in the side of the rock are what is known as a spearfish formation, created when sea levels and the climate repeatedly change.

 Devil’s Tower, with its beauty and astounding composition, has long been a sacred spot for Native Americans.
 Native American tribes, many of whom refer to the monument as “Bear’s Lodge”, have oral traditions that tell of how the monument came about.

 To this day, Devil’s Tower continues to attract visitors, with over 440,000 people a year visiting the monument from all over the world.
-On top of being one of America’s biggest geological wonders, it is also one of the best crack rock climbing locations in North America.
+On top of being one of America’s biggest geological wonders, it is also one of the best crack rock-climbing locations in North America.

-How to Get There
+How to Get to Devil’s Tower

-Rapid City, South Dakota 1.75 hours
+| Rapid City, South Dakota | 1.75 hours |

-Bismark, North Dakota5.5 hours
+| Bismark, North Dakota | 5.5 hours |

 Best Time to Visit Devil’s Tower